 Even illness has its gifts.

-The passage above by Kat Duff is from The Alchemy of Illness (Bell Tower, 1993), the passage by Rebecca Solnit is from The Far Away Nearby (Viking & Granta, 2013), and the Susan Sontag quote is from Illness As Metaphor (Farrar, Straus and Giroux, 1978).
-All three are highly recommended.
+Words: The passages above are quoted from The Alchemy of Illness by Kat Duff (Bell Tower, 1993), The Far Away Nearby by Rebecca Solnit (Viking & Granta, 2013), and Illness As Metaphor by Susan Sontag (Farrar, Straus and Giroux, 1978), all highly recommended.
 The poem in the picture captions is from New Ohio Review (No. 9, Spring, 2011).
 All rights reserved by the authors.
-Photographs: Some of the books I've been reading (or re-reading) in the weeks of crisis and return; plus the faithful Hound and bedside flowers.
-The beautiful quilt was made by Karen Meisner.
-Some related posts: Stories are Medicine, the four "On Illness" posts beginning with In a Dark Wood, and Books, the Beast, & Me.